rec0de/vsmp-zero/README.md

 As opposed to their implementations, this one is written in C to be close to the hardware, using libav and the [IT8951 C library](https://github.com/waveshare/IT8951) by waveshare to display frames from a video file on an ePaper display.

 The code is designed for and tested with the [1872x1404 E-Ink panel](https://www.waveshare.com/product/raspberry-pi/displays/e-paper/7.8inch-e-paper-hat.htm) from waveshare.
 Other panels using the same controller should work out of the box, for other panels you might have to customize the `processFrame` method.

+## Dependencies

+This repo comes with a modified version of the IT8951 library, so all you need is the [bcm2835](http://www.airspayce.com/mikem/bcm2835/) library as well as libavformat, libavcodec and libavutil.
+To use hardware acceleration for video decoding, you'll have to use custom-built ffmpeg libraries (see [https://maniaclander.blogspot.com/2017/08/ffmpeg-with-pi-hardware-acceleration.html](https://maniaclander.blogspot.com/2017/08/ffmpeg-with-pi-hardware-acceleration.html)).

 ## Pre-processing